Wellington Central: Landmarks

 The 'Golden Mile' refers to Wellington's main shopping and entertainment streets.
 It runs through Wellington Central from Lambton Quay, which is the city's premiere retail street, and lower Willis Street, before passing to Manners Street and Courtenay Place which are in the suburb of Te Aro.
 Public transport runs along this spine, and the Wellington Cable Car is accessible from Lambton Quay.

-Wellington Central is also home to Wellington's civic precinct at Civic Square, home to the Wellington Town Hall, Wellington Central Library, the Michael Fowler Centre, and City Gallery Wellington.
+Wellington Central is also home to Wellington's civic precinct at Te Ngākau Civic Square, home to the Wellington Town Hall, Wellington Central Library, the Michael Fowler Centre, and City Gallery Wellington.
 The Supreme Court is just within Wellington Central, as is the New Zealand stock exchange centre.

 As of 2025, the ten tallest buildings in Wellington are situated in Wellington Central.
 These include Wellington's tallest building, the Majestic Centre on Willis Street, and the Aon Centre.
 The Aon Centre is located at 1 Willis Street.
 At the time of its completion in 1984 after a long period of controversy and industrial action, it was New Zealand's tallest building.

 Much of Wellington's publicly-accessible waterfront is in Wellington Central.
 Queens Wharf was developed as an entertainment destination in the 1990s.
 Queens Wharf Retail Centre and Queens Wharf Events Centre opened in 1995.
 These large buildings were designed by the architect to look like wharf sheds to harmonise with their surroundings.
 The retail centre was an immediate failure, and the building was sold in 1998 to be converted into office space.
 The events centre, now known as TSB Arena, still operates and hosts music concerts, sports and other events.
 Two old goods sheds on the wharf, Shed 3 and Shed 5, were turned into restaurants, and there are other entertainment-related businesses including rock-climbing and kayak hire on the waterfront.

 Further north along the waterfront, Kumototo Precinct was developed near Tug Wharf.
 In 2011, designer toilets nicknamed 'lobster loos' were opened between Tug Wharf and Queens Wharf.
 Ngā Kina, a sculpture of giant kina (sea urchins) by Michael Tuffery, was installed at the water's edge next to Tug Wharf in 2012.